Otito Ogbonnia: Professional career

+Los Angeles Chargers

 Ogbonnia was selected by the Los Angeles Chargers in the fifth round (160th overall) of the 2022 NFL draft.
 He was placed on injured reserve on November 16, 2022, with a ruptured patellar tendon.

 Ogbonnia was placed on the reserve/physically unable to perform list on August 29, 2023.
 He was activated on November 5.

+Ogbonnia began the 2025 season as one of Los Angeles' backup defensive linemen.
+In five appearances for the team, he recorded three combined tackles.
+On October 21, 2025, Ogbonnia was placed on injured reserve due to an elbow injury suffered in Week 7 against the Indianapolis Colts.
+He was activated on December 8, ahead of the team's Week 14 matchup against the Philadelphia Eagles.

+Dallas Cowboys

+On March 11, 2026, Ogbonnia signed a one-year, $3 million contract with the Dallas Cowboys.